-These financial statements are prepared using the accounting policies and valuation principles set out below.
+These consolidated financial statements are prepared using the accounting policies and valuation principles set out below.
 These policies have been applied consistently to all the years presented, unless otherwise stated.

-These are the Company's separate financial statements reflecting the investments in subsidiaries and joint ventures at their cost less impairment.
-The consolidated financial statements of the Company will be prepared separately.
-The previous sets of separate and consolidated financial statements were prepared for the financial year ended 30 June 2013 and are available at the Company's headquarter on Ganību dambis 241, Riga, Republic of Latvia and at the Company's website: www.saftehnika.com.
+The previous set of consolidated financial statements was prepared for the financial year ended 30 June 2013 and are available at the Parent company's headquarter on Ganību dambis 24a, Riga, Republic of Latvia and at the Parent company's website: www.saftehnika.com.

-A Basis of preparation
+A Basis for preparation

 These financial statements have been prepared in accordance with the International Financial Reporting Standards as adopted by the European Union (IFRSs).
 The financial statements have been prepared under the historical cost convention (including financial instruments available-for-sale as it is impracticable to determine their fair value).